aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/triangulate-meshes-for-optimized-rendering/_index.md

 ## Step 5: Save the Modified Scene

-Save the changes to your 3D document after triangulating the meshes.
+After all meshes have been processed, write the updated scene back to disk.
+This example demonstrates **save scene as FBX** using the ASCII format for easy inspection.

 ```java
 MyDir = MyDir + "document.fbx";